obalunenko/go-tools/README.md

-# common-go-projects-scripts
+# go-tools

-This repository contains common scripts that I used over all projects.
+This repository contains common tools that I used over all projects.

 docker image could be pulled with command: ` docker pull ghcr.io/obalunenko/go-tools:latest`